SamJSui/LoggerBot/README.md

 Discord bot using the Discord.py API to record user data for the application's communities.

-## Current Version (v2.0)
+## Current Version (v2.1)

 - Discord Logger records and stores:
+  - Dates of Activity
   - Discord IDs and current Discord usernames
-  - Booleans as members join the server
-  - Booleans as members join voice channels
+  - Durations of time in a voice channel
-  - Integers as members send messages
+  - Integers of messages sent per day

 *Discord Logger can only record data from channels that it can see*